Definition of Overhead in Cost Accounting

 - It helps to know how much each department is spending and helps to reduce the costs

-- Overhead plays a vital role in budgeting, pricing products, and cost control measures taken by a firm.
+- Overhead plays a vital role in budgeting, pricing products, and cost control measures a firm takes.

 Tools for Accounting Overheads